 - Witness statements: Did your coworkers or someone else see the incident happen or try to help you in the aftermath?

-- Expert statements: Have you visited a doctor or other specialist who could testify to the severity and origins of your injury or illness?
+- Expert statements: Have you visited a doctor or another specialist who could testify to the severity and origins of your injury or illness?

 - Surveillance footage: Did a security camera capture the incident on tape?
 Did you or a bystander record footage that might contain crucial information?